We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - more complaints or refund requests.

-If you’re experiencing these changes, you may want to communicate with customers to ask for feedback.
+If you’re experiencing these changes, consider asking customers for feedback.
 This could include sending a survey or reaching out by phone or email.

 3. You're not able to pay debts and bills

-If you're having trouble keeping up with your bills or paying them on time, it could be a sign of financial trouble.
-Missing payments may suggest that your business does not have enough funding to continue running.
+Having trouble paying your bills on time could be a sign of financial trouble.
+Missing payments may suggest that your business does not have enough money to continue running.

-If you’re in a position where your debts are mounting, you need to look for ways to improve your cash flow.
+If your debts are growing, look for ways to improve your cash flow.
 Think about:

-- selling any old or excess stock and inventory
+- selling old or excess stock and inventory

 -